storj-archived/blog/content/post/engineering/replication-bad.md

 ## Upsides?

-Comparing 9x replication and n = 18, k = 36 erasure coding, the latter uses less than half the overall bandwidth for repair.
+Comparing 9x replication and *k* = 18, *n* = 36 erasure coding, the latter uses less than half the overall bandwidth for repair.
 It also uses less than a third of the bandwidth for storage and takes up less than a third of the disk space.
 It is roughly ten times more durable!
 Holy crap!

 Oh, and did I mention this also enables us to pay storage node operators more?
 Specifically over three times more?
 Because the disk-space usage is more efficient, there is more money available for each storage node operator.
 The income is less diluted across storage nodes, you could say.